 - 3.1 The application site comprises 217sq m in area and is located on the eastern side of Bridge Street, close to the junction with Clarence Street and Staines Bridge. - 3.2 The site is currently occupied by a two storey building that was formerly a Chinese Restaurant although this is no longer operating. - 3.3 To the north is Provident House, a four storey building that was formerly an office block, but has recently been converted to flats under the Prior Approval procedure.
 To the south is a part single storey / part two storey Listed Building fronting Clarence Street.
-Opposite is an office block known as the Ashby House and the Bridge Street Car Park.

-- 3.4 The proposal seeks to demolish the existing buildings on the site and provide a block of 9 flats with some small terrace/amenity areas.
-No on-site parking is provided. - 3.5 The building would extend across the entire width of the site for the first three floors, with the fourth floor set back from the front and southern side and the fifth floor set back from the front and northern side.
-Amenity space would be provided in the form of balconies and terraces, with a mixture of brick balustrades and metal raining on the upper floor terrace. - 3.6 The roof height would be approximately 3.5m higher than the adjoining Provident House. - 3.7 Copies of the proposed site layout and elevations are provides as an appendix.
+Opposite is an office block known as the Ashby House and also the Bridge Street Car Park. - 3.4 The proposal seeks to demolish the existing buildings on the site and provide a block of 8 flats with some small terrace/amenity areas.
+No on-site parking is provided. - 3.5 The building would extend across the entire width of the site for the first three floors, with the fourth floor set back from the front and southern side.
+Amenity space would be provided in the form of balconies and terraces, with brick balustrades on upper floor and railings to other balconies.
+The building will be finished in a render "warm stone" colour with bronze glazing frames to the windows and grey metallic metal for the guardings. - 3.6 The roof height would be below that of the adjoining Provident House. - 3.7 Copies of the proposed site layout and elevations are provides as an appendix.